Olympics on United States television: 2010s

 NBC's broadcasts of the 2010 Winter Olympics resulted in a loss of $233 million, due to the belief that it had overbid for the rights to the 2010 and 2012 Olympics, and an advertising market still recovering from the Great Recession (which had especially impacted automakers, a major market segment for Olympic advertisers).
 NBC's coverage also came amid continued criticism of its broadcast delay practices for the west coast (which persisted even though the Games were being hosted on the North American west coast).

 In 2011, Comcast completed its acquisition of a majority stake in NBC Universal (now NBCUniversal).
 That June, the IOC held a sealed-bid auction on the rights to the 2014 Winter Olympics and 2016 Summer Olympics.
 Amid competing bids by Fox Sports and ABC/ESPN Inc., NBC renewed its rights to the Olympics across all platforms through 2020 in a deal worth $4.38 billion—the most expensive contract for Olympic media rights to-date.
 In May 2014, NBCUniversal extended its rights through 2032, paying $7.75 billion.

+2020s

 In 2025, NBCUniversial renewed its rights to the Olympics through 2036, under an agreement valued at $3 billion.

+In 2026, NBCUniversal spun off its cable operations, which includes USA Network, MS NOW (formerly MSNBC), CNBC, E!, Syfy, and Oxygen, into a new company called Versant.
+Under an agreement made with both NBCUniversal and Versant, coverage would continue to appear on CNBC and USA Network.